superdevcoder/superdevcoder/README.md

 Proficient not in Blockchain development on Ethereum, BSC and Solana, but in WEB development in frontend and backend.

 - Blockchain development using Smart Contract(Solidity & Rust), WEB3 and Etherjs.

+    Token Developmnent with Custom Tokenomics and ERC20, ERC 721, ERC 1155 .....

     Staking website with custom tokens and several functionalities such as compounding, LP lock and custom logic.